alanarnholt/PASWR2/README.md

 However, you need to make sure you're set up to develop packages.
 This is platform specific:

-* On windows, download and install [Rtools](http://www.murdoch-sutherland.com/Rtools/)
+* On Windows, download and install [Rtools](http://www.murdoch-sutherland.com/Rtools/).
-* On the mac, make sure you have xcode installed
+* On the Mac, make sure you have xcode installed.
-* On linux, make sure you have the R-dev packages installed
+* On Linux, make sure you have the R-dev packages installed.

-You can check everything is installed correctly with the `has_devel` function from the **devtools** package.
+You can check everything is installed correctly with the `has_devel()` function from the **devtools** package.
 You will also need to make sure you have the **repmis** and **roxygen2** packages installed.
 Type the following at the `R` prompt:

 ```s
 install.packages(c("devtools", "repmis", "roxygen2", "ggplot2"), dependencies = TRUE)